BlazeInferno64/Lcrypto/README.md

 # Lcrypto
-Lcrypto is a simple ransomware which locks(encrypts) all of the files in the present directory where Lcrypto is
+Lcrypto is a simple ransomware which locks(encrypts) all of the files in the present directory where Lcrypto is currently

 # Note